Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

 [^1]:  Valid Minimum and Maximum port numbers should be defined in declarations section at the start of the module.
 [^2]:  Maximum number of characters read is approximately com port baud rate / 10
        Function may block for up to 1 second before returning.
+       Further characters beyond this may remain awaiting to be read.
 [^3]:  Function includes wait and exit counters and timers.